Fire and rescue services

 Armed carjacking has occurred in many parts of the country.
 Drive with your doors locked and windows up at all times.

+If you're female, take extra care when dealing with strangers or people you've just met.
+Be especially wary about accepting rides or invitations.
 Women travelling alone can be harassed and should take care, especially at night.

-In Houthi-controlled areas (central and northern Yemen), authorities may seek to detain women participating in community and leadership activities, or women travelling without a male guardian.
+In Houthi-controlled areas (central and northern Yemen), authorities may seek to detain women participating in community and leadership activities or women travelling without a male guardian.

 You may be at risk of cyber-based threats during overseas travel to any country.
 Digital identity theft is a growing concern.
 Your devices and personal data can be compromised, especially if you’re connecting to Wi-Fi, using or connecting to shared or public computers, or to Bluetooth.